2022 FIFA World Cup: Music

 For the first time, a multi-song FIFA World Cup official soundtrack has been released, instead of one official song.
 The first song of the album is "Hayya Hayya (Better Together)", performed by Trinidad Cardona, Davido, and AISHA, released on 1 April 2022 along with the music video.
 The second song is "Arhbo", performed by Gims and Ozuna, released on 19 August 2022 along with the music video.
 The third song is "The World Is Yours to Take" performed by American rapper Lil Baby, released on 23 September 2022 along with a music video.
 The fourth song is "Light The Sky" performed by Nora Fatehi, Manal, Rahma Riad, and Balqees, composed by RedOne and released on 7 October 2022 along with the music video.

 A fifth song, "Tukoh Taka", performed by Nicki Minaj, Maluma and Myriam Fares, was released on 17 November 2022 along with the music video, serving as the official song of the FIFA Fan Festival.
 The final song is "Dreamers" by Jungkook of BTS released on 20 November 2022.
 It was performed with Fahad Al-Kubaisi during the tournament's opening ceremony.

 Controversies

-Criticism of the 2022 FIFA World Cup focused on Qatar's human-rights record, namely their treatment of migrant workers, women, and position on LGBT rights, leading to allegations of sportswashing.
-(Note: Citations:) Others cited Qatar's climate, lack of a strong football culture, and allegations of bribery for hosting rights and wider FIFA corruption.
-Boycotts of the event were declared by several countries, clubs, and individual players, with former FIFA president Sepp Blatter twice stating that giving Qatar hosting rights was a "mistake".
-The FIFA World Cup delivered record-breaking numbers of TV audiences across multiple markets.
-In June 2023, Le Point revealed that FIFA World Cup has raised great interest in the country despite "calls for a boycott".
-According to the study by Arcom, six out of ten French people followed at least one match.
+Criticism of the 2022 World Cup focused on Qatar's human-rights record, namely its treatment of migrant workers and women and its position on LGBT rights, which led to allegations of sportswashing.
+(Note: Citations:) Qatar's climate and lack of a strong football culture were also criticised.
+There were allegations that Qatar used bribery to obtain hosting rights, as well as allegations of wider FIFA corruption.
+Boycotts of the event were declared by several countries, clubs, and individual players, with former FIFA president Sepp Blatter twice stating that allowing Qatar to host was a mistake, and that it won the bid thanks to pressure applied by then-president of France Nicolas Sarkozy on former UEFA president Michel Platini.